MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ## Create a feed

-A feed is a container that allows users to store packages and control who can access them by modifying the feed permissions.
+A feed is an organizational construct that allows users to store packages and control who can access them by modifying the feed permissions.

 Feeds aren't dependent on the type of package.
 Azure Artifacts currently supports storing NuGet, npm, Maven, Python, and Universal packages in a single feed.